venugoapalreddy/biztalk-docs/biztalk/core/managing-maps.md

 # Manage Maps

 ## Overview
-This section provides instructions on managing maps by using the BizTalk Server Administration console. [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses maps to translate the records and fields in one schema to the records and fields in another schema.
+This section provides instructions on managing maps by using the BizTalk Server Administration console. [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses maps to translate the records and fields in one schema to the records and fields in another schema.
 Maps may be used by orchestrations, send ports, and receive ports.

 ## Add maps to an application
- Maps are built in [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] and compiled into BizTalk assemblies.
+ Maps are built in [!INCLUDE [btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] and compiled into BizTalk assemblies.
 You cannot add a map to an application individually; a map is added to an application as follows:

 - When you add a BizTalk assembly containing a map to the application, as described in [How to Add a BizTalk Assembly to an Application](../core/how-to-add-a-biztalk-assembly-to-an-application.md).

 - When you import an .msi file into an application that includes a BizTalk assembly containing a map, as described in [How to Import a BizTalk Application](../core/how-to-import-a-biztalk-application.md).

--   When a developer deploys into an application an assembly containing a map from [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)], as described in [Deploying BizTalk Assemblies from Visual Studio into a BizTalk Application](../core/deploying-biztalk-assemblies-from-visual-studio-into-a-biztalk-application.md).
+- When a developer deploys into an application an assembly containing a map from [!INCLUDE [btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)], as described in [Deploying BizTalk Assemblies from Visual Studio into a BizTalk Application](../core/deploying-biztalk-assemblies-from-visual-studio-into-a-biztalk-application.md).

   For background information about maps, see [Maps](../core/maps.md).
 For information about creating maps, see [Creating Maps Using BizTalk Mapper](../core/creating-maps-using-biztalk-mapper.md).

 > [!NOTE]
 >  You can use Microsoft Windows Management Instrumentation (WMI) Object Model to create and run scripts that automate administrative tasks.
-For information about using WMI, see the **WMI Class Reference** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+For information about using WMI, see the <strong>WMI Class Reference</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## Next steps